 Will Radiation Therapy Make Me Tired?

-Everyone has his or her own energy level, so radiation treatment will affect each person differently.
+Everyone have their own energy level, so radiation treatment will affect each person differently.
 Patients often feel fatigue after several weeks of treatment.
 For most patients, this fatigue is mild.
 However, a loss of energy may require some patients to change their daily routine.

-If your doctor thinks you should limit your activity, he or she will discuss it with you.
+If your doctor thinks you should limit your activity, they will discuss it with you.

 To minimize fatigue while you are receiving radiation treatment: